*This post may contain affiliate links. Please see my disclosure for more details!*

 I used brown cases for the cupcakes so it was a bit more ‘ground’ or ‘dirt’ like, and used a simple chocolate cupcake mix for the base mixture.
 I used my favourite cocoa powder as always because I do just love the flavour it makes, along with light brown soft sugar in the sponge.

-For the buttercream I made a simple American style buttercream frosting that I then flavoured orange as well – again, this is optional, but I used orange matchmakers so I needed to fit my flavour theme!
+For the buttercream on my bonfire cupcakes, I made a simple American style buttercream frosting that I then flavoured orange as well – again, this is optional, but I used orange matchmakers so I needed to fit my flavour theme!

 I used this red food colouring, this orange food colouring and this yellow food colouring for the flames – I wanted to stick in an order of colours so there is slightly more red buttercream, slight less orange, and even less yellow as so little was needed!